Maheshbabu9199/Movies_Recommendation/README.md

 ## Key Points:

 ### Item Attributes:
-Each item is described by a set of features or attributes, such as the genre, director, and cast for movies, or keywords and categories for articles and products.
+Each item is described by a set of features or attributes.
+For this project, we use TF-IDF (Term Frequency-Inverse Document Frequency) to vectorize textual descriptions such as movie plots.
+This helps capture the importance of words in the descriptions, providing a numerical representation of item attributes.

 ### Similarity Calculation: